cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 # Calculations of tectonic stress, fault friction and pore fluid pressure

-**MOVE THIS PARAGRAPH TO THE DISCUSSION: Quantifying the stress, friction and pore fluid pressure involved in faulting is a major challenge in studies of faulting and orogenic dynamics [e.g.
-@meissner1982; @oglesbyday2002].
-Previous workers have demonstrated
-that by quantifying topographic stress, other components in the Coulomb stress balance may be bracketed [e.g., @cattin1997; @lamb2006;
-@luttrell2011].
-Each of these studies uses somewhat different approaches.
-Our approach is most similar to that of Luttrell et al. [-@luttrell2011], although there are significant differences: (1) we use the ...  we consider a full range of tectonic stresses instead of simply calculating the minimum principal tectonic stress, and we also constrain fluid pressure and fault friction.**

 **YOU USE $\phi$ FOR BOTH A STRESS AND A SCALAR, CLARIFIED BELOW, BUT I MIGHT HAVE MISSED SOME PLACES, I ALSO GENERALLY THINK OF THREE